 Synopsis: Gerry Conlon (Daniel Day-Lewis) is coerced into confessing to an IRA bombing and spends 14 years in prison trying to prove his innocence.
 His lawyer (Emma Thompson) tries to locate police records, but the chief archivist is not cooperative.

 Role Call: Alan Barry as Archivist Jenkins—Anti-Social Librarian; Liam O’Callaghan as Archivist 2—Information Provider (male)

 Details: Dir.
 Hector Bobenco.
 Perf.
 Jack Nicholson, Meryl Streep, Carroll Baker, Fred Gwynne, Tom Waits.
 TriStar, 1987.
 Based on the novel by William Kennedy.

-Synopsis: In 1938, a homeless white male drifter (Nicholson) returns to his home town and meets a white female ex-radio singer (Meryl Streep) who’s sick and homeless.
-In one scene, Streep tries to sleep in the library and then gets into an argument with a white woman who recognizes her.
-The white female librarian shushes and ejects her from the library.
+Synopsis: In 1938, a homeless drifter (Nicholson) returns to his home town and meets an ex-radio singer (Meryl Streep) who’s sick and homeless.
+In one scene, Streep tries to sleep in the library and then gets into an argument with a woman who recognizes her.
+The librarian shushes and ejects her from the library.